Create NI task

 • sample_rate: The sample rate of the task in Hz.

-Then, the channels can be added to the task:
+Then, add the analog input channels to the task:

-After all channels are added to the task, the task can be passed to the NIAcquisition object:
+After all channels are added, the task can be passed to the NIAcquisition object:

 acq = LDAQ.national_instruments.NIAcquisition(task, acquisition_name='source_name')